 For example, as on march 2022, the share capital of Ashok Leyland is 294 crores and it has reserves of Rs.
 7010 crores, total outstanding shares are 293.55 crores.
 Now book value per share is

 Book value per shares = (294+7010) / 293.55 = Rs.
 24.08 per shares.

-Please note that book value is not intrinsic value of shares, book value is calculated only on the basis of value reflected in balance sheet.
+Please note that book value is not the intrinsic value of shares, book value is calculated only on the basis of value reflected in the balance sheet.
 It does not take into account the market value and future earning potentials of assets available in the books of the company.

 Return on Equity (ROE)